ARM-software/psa-api/README.md

 Source code examples of both usage, and implementation, of the PSA Certified APIs are provided in the [examples/](/examples) folder.

+## Related Projects

+Known projects that implement or use the PSA Certified APIs are listed in [related-projects](/related-projects.md).

 ## License

 ### Text and illustrations